magento/devdocs/src/recommendations/test.md

 -  **Viewed this, viewed that**
 -  **Bought this, bought that**

-So how can you test your recommendations in a non-production environment using behavioral data?
+How can you test your recommendations in a non-production environment using behavioral data?
 There are a couple of options.

 ## Fetch recommendations from your production environment (recommended)